Graduate Certificate Programs

 Locations

 The graduate certificate course of study is tailored toward adult, non-traditional students, featuring a hybrid format with Saturday classes on WMU's main campus in Kalamazoo.
-The graduate certificate courses are also offered entirely online, excluding the field practicum or capstone experience.
+The graduate certificate courses are also offered entirely online.